 Offering a combination of natural beauty and biodiversity, it’s no wonder that St Lucia has a reputation for honeymooners, surprise engagements and destination weddings.

 The latest addition to the island is the adults only Serenity resort at Coconut Bay, which lives up to its name for guests looking for a laid back vacation, where nothing is too much trouble for the staff.

-The Caribbean does luxury hotels extremely well, and the Serenity resort has an added bonus of being just fifteen minutes from the airport, so guests don’t have long to wait before enjoying an authentic Caribbean experience.
+The Caribbean does luxury hotels extremely well, and the Serenity resort has an added bonus of being just five minutes from the airport, so guests don’t have long to wait before enjoying an authentic Caribbean experience.
 Offering an all inclusive package, smiley staff and personal butler service, every aspect of wellbeing is catered for.
 Along with a private sandy beach just moments away from the bungalows, it is no wonder that the tranquil location is also a conservation site for endangered sea turtles who nest there between March and November, and always lay eggs in the same place that they were born.
 The hotel encourages education on the wellbeing of the turtles, and curated visits can be arranged during season.

 Committed to preserving nature, the hotel is designed to maintain the privacy of guests and makes full use of the verdant landscape.
 Designed with traditional charm, the vibe is relaxed yet respectful, and the hotel feels a lot bigger than it is, as guests can saunter around the gardens or pool, without feeling cramped.

 The main building of the hotel is The Greathouse Restaurant, which is based on the traditional colonial style houses, with a grand veranda, impressive ceiling fans and lots of dark wood.
 Whereas the bungalows have a more minimal, unfussy vibe.
 Fresh white walls and dark wooden floors, all have a large tub, rainfall shower, coffee machine, filled fridge, sound system and huge mahogany bed.